We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Key Insights

-• We can use a binary search approach to partition the arrays while ensuring that all elements on the left partition are less than or equal to all elements on the right partition.
+• We need to ensure that every element in the left partition is less than or equal to every element in the right partition.

 Space and Time Complexity